zouzhile/vw/README.md

  - create a folder "input", and extract clicks.tgz to input/
  - bin/train_click_prediction

+### Classifier Performance Measurement with aucROC
+ - git clone git@github.com:zouzhile/PyROC.git
+ - python pyroc.py -f roc_input.tsv -p -t "test roc"

+The roc_input.tsv is the classifier's prediction result on the test set.
+The first column is the the actual class ( 0 or 1) of the test instance and second column is the prediction score

 ## Useful Readings
  - [VW Repo and Installation Instruction](https://github.com/JohnLangford/vowpal_wabbit)
  - [VW Introduction Tutorials](https://github.com/JohnLangford/vowpal_wabbit/wiki/Tutorial)